ArEnSc/Production-RWKV/README.md

 There are two models for RWKV.

-* RWKV_RNN: This model is for running inference quickly. ( Availible for Inference )
+* RWKV_RNN: This model is for running inference quickly. ( Available for Inference )

-* RWKV (RWKV GPT): This model is for training or fine tuning your model quickly. ( Not Availible For Training Yet )
+* RWKV (RWKV GPT): This model is for training or fine tuning your model quickly. ( Not Available For Training Yet )

 The checkpoints for the models can be used for both models.